 Another strategy that can help prevent sleep disorders during these times is keeping yourself from being overwhelmed by news related to Covid-19.
-You can try bookmarking trusted and reliable news sites and limit your time spent reading corona related news.
+You can try bookmarking trusted and reliable news sites and limit your time spent reading corona-related news.

 9. Use natural and safe sleep supplements

-Natural sleep supplements can improve sleep quality and promote relaxation so that your body is able to wind down and get some much needed restorative sleep.
+Natural sleep supplements can improve sleep quality and promote relaxation so that your body is able to wind down and get some much-needed restorative sleep.
 Dietary supplements can help fight insomnia by reestablishing your circadian rhythm, allowing you to wake up feeling refreshed.

 Insomnia due to Covid-19 can lead to numerous health issues.
-While many people try to self medicate by taking over the counter sleeping pills or having that extra glass of wine, sleep is incredibly important and insomnia should not be taken lightly.
+While many people try to self-medicate by taking over-the-counter sleeping pills or having that extra glass of wine, sleep is incredibly important and insomnia should not be taken lightly.

-Rilax, is a natural, effective and safe sleep supplement that promotes relaxation and helps you get quality sleep that your body needs.
+Rilax, is a natural, effective and safe sleep supplement that promotes relaxation and helps you get the quality sleep that your body needs.